linode/docs/docs/guides/web-servers/nginx/using-nginx-proxy-manager/index.md

 ### Running the Nginx Proxy Manager

 With the prerequisites in place, start up the Nginx Proxy Manager.
-This calls for deploying a straightforward Docker Compose configuration, which is provided in the steps below.
+This calls for deploying a Docker Compose configuration, which is provided in the steps below.

-1. First, create a directory for the Nginx Proxy Manager's Docker Compose, and change into that directory.
+1. First, create a directory for the Nginx Proxy Manager's Docker Compose files, and change into that directory.
 This tutorial uses the directory `~/nginx-proxy-manager/`, and the remaining steps assume you are working out of this directory.

     ```command
     mkdir ~/nginx-proxy-manager/